Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Cedar Brook Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: Kindergarten teachers will analyze TX-KEA data and conduct targeted whole group and small groups lessons.
+Strategy 1: K-2nd teachers will analyze data and conduct targeted whole group and small groups lessons.

 Interventionist